What is OCD?

 Compulsions

-Compulsions are repetitive behaviors or thoughts that a person uses with the intention of neutralizing, counteracting, or making their obsessions go away.
+Compulsions are repetitive behaviors or thoughts that a person uses to neutralize or counteract the obsession — essentially to try and make their obsessions go away.
 People with OCD realize this is only a temporary solution, but without a better way to cope, they rely on compulsions nonetheless.
 Compulsions can also include avoiding situations that trigger obsessions.
 They are time-consuming and get in the way of important activities the person values.

 A look into an OCD mind.